Xomega-Net/Xomega.Docs/docs/tutorial/2-search/4-criteria.md

     </operation>
 ```

 As with the result fields, we will override the type on the date criteria to be just date without the time component, as well as set the type on the custom criteria `customer store` and `customer name` that don't have a corresponding object field.
-We have also added operator parameters for our custom criteria, and removed the second values for numeric criteria that don't need a `BETWEEN` operator, such as `status`, `territory id` and `sales person id`.
+We also added operator parameters for our custom criteria, and removed the second value for `status` criteria, which doesn't need a `BETWEEN` operator.

 Notice also the highlighted config section, which specifies that all these parameters should be added to the client data object `SalesOrderCriteria` that the search criteria panel will be bound to.
 This data object is where we will be able to configure criteria labels in the model.